-WOW!
-That was all I could say after tasting the 2015 Arterberry Maresh Pinot Noir Dundee Hills.
-I followed that up by telling my rep that we wanted every single bottle available to us.
+I ran this as a wine feature in December, and we sold out way too quick.
+Good news — I secured another 10 cases of the 2015 Arterberry Maresh Pinot Noir Dundee Hills.
 From the same producer who made some of the highest rated wines of the epic 2014 vintage, this is the estate’s “entry-level” wine.
 There is nothing entry-level about it!
 The 2014 version of this wine was called “the bargain of the vintage” by the Wine Advocate — the 2015 is better!
-I snatched up all ten cases that were available, and this one will be gone before you know it.
+I snatched up the last ten cases that were available, and this one will be gone before you know it.

-2015 Arterberry Maresh Pinot Noir Dundee Hills – On sale through Christmas Eve if supplies last
+2015 Arterberry Maresh Pinot Noir Dundee Hills – On sale through February 17th

 Regular Price: $29.99/bottle

 Sale Price: $24.99/bottle or $23.99/bottle on your solid 6-pack